p-map vs bluebird

 • p-map:

-Choose p-map if your primary requirement is to map over an array of items asynchronously with controlled concurrency.
-It is lightweight and straightforward, making it perfect for tasks like API requests where you want to limit the number of concurrent operations.
+Choose p-map if you need a simple and efficient way to map over an array or iterable with a concurrency limit.
+It is ideal for tasks like processing API requests, file uploads, or any scenario where you want to limit the number of concurrent operations to avoid overwhelming resources.

 • bluebird:

-Choose Bluebird if you need a comprehensive Promise library with advanced features like cancellation, progress tracking, and an extensive set of utility methods for working with Promises.
-It is ideal for complex asynchronous workflows and scenarios where performance optimization is critical.
+Choose bluebird if you need a comprehensive Promise library with advanced features like cancellation, progress reporting, and better performance compared to native Promises.
+It is suitable for complex asynchronous workflows where you need more control and functionality.

 README for p-map